Hwang08/JS-Clock/README.md

 # JS-Clock

-NOT FINISHED.
+NOT FINISHED!!!
 I HAVE TO MODIFY THE CSS.

 Momentom is a clone of the google chrome browser extension [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en).